Man faces federal charge in killing of Ukrainian woman on Charlotte train

 “Americans have to feel safe in the in the cities that they live in,” Deputy Attorney General Todd Blanche said on Fox News.
 “And this is a stark example of how leftist liberal policies are failing.”

-Lyles called the killing “a tragic failure by the courts and magistrates,” saying the city’s officers arrest people only for them to be quickly released.
+Lyles called the killing “a tragic failure by the courts and magistrates,” saying the city’s officers arrest people who are then quickly released.

+The state auditor, Republican Dave Boliek, said his office would audit Charlotte's transit system, looking at its safety and security budget and private security contracts.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.